learn-co-curriculum/cssi-2.8-js-objects/Readme.md

 + differences between arrays and objects

 Javascript is an object oriented programming language.
-Everything can be described by objects, which bundles properties, with methods or actions, and events that impact that object.
+Everything can be described by objects, which bundle properties, with methods or actions, and events that impact those objects.

 An object is a list of associated data pairs.
 Unlike arrays, objects do not have numbered indexes.
 Instead they contain key names and associated values.
 Where a numbered grocery list is a good metaphor for an array, a birthday list including a person’s name (key) and their birthday date(value) would be a better metaphor for an object.